 In the past 10 years, outstanding student loan balances have more than doubled.
-On average, Americans have $35,359 in student loan debt, which is a 26% increase over the past five years.
+On average, Americans have $37,113 in student loan debt, which is over a 26% increase from the past five years.

 The Federal Reserve estimates that the 20% decline in homeownership among young people is due to rising student loan debt.